philips-software/cogito/workspaces/cogito-ethereum/README.md

 const dataResponseContractInstance = await DataResponse.at(await dataStoreContractInstance.getDataResponse())
 ```

-The names of the attributes in the contractsProxies object correspond to the name of the contracts as
+The names of the attributes in the `contractsProxies` object correspond to the name of the contracts as
 given by the `contractName` attribute of the corresponding contract JSON blob.

+Finally, `CogitoEthereum` accepts an optional second argument holding the queuing service url to be used with telepath.
+The default is `https://telepath.cogito.mobi`.

 [truffle-contract]: https://github.com/trufflesuite/truffle/tree/develop/packages/truffle-contract
 [Web3]: https://github.com/ethereum/web3.js